 The Australian crossed the line over five minutes clear of second placed Watkinson to claim victory and improve on her runner-up finish at Geelong in 2019.

-Salthouse’s time of 1:19:04 for the final leg was 4:48 faster than Chloe Lane’s effort – the second quickest run of the day.
+Salthouse’s time of 1:19:04 for the final leg was 1:35 faster than Grace Thek’s effort – the second quickest run of the day.

 Our ‘Dream Relay’ consists of Ellie, Ellie and Ellie, as she came home in 4:09:30. – the PTO World #21 did lose 95 seconds to Watkinson over the two transitions. showing there are still areas Salthouse can improve her game.